medomics/medomics_NatCancer/Figures/Figure_3/README.md

-# Description - Patterns of care in the Bay Area
+# Figure 3

-This section is used to to illustrate the components of current Figure 3 of the manuscript.
+This section is used to reproduce the graphics inserted in Figure 3 of the manuscript.

 ## Prerequisites
 * MAC or Linux operating systems (tested on CentOS Linux release 7.6.1810).
 * Python 3.7.4 and above.

+## Installing

+List of commands to install the required packages using conda:

+* conda install seaborn=0.11.0
+* conda install -c anaconda ipykernel
+* conda install -c conda-forge lifelines
+* conda install -c anaconda scikit-learn
+* conda install -c conda-forge matplotlib

 ## Instructions

+1. Create a folder with the name 'Data' in the same directory where this file is located.
+2. Download all files from the "Figures/Figure_3" folder of our [OSF project](https://osf.io/ytge5/).
+Place them in the 'Data' folder.The collection of CSV files contains the data for obtain the graphical results with the Jupyter Notebook ```Regional_Oncology_Exploration-Figure3.ipynb```.
-Run the Jupyter Notebook ```Regional_Oncology_Exploration-Figure3.ipynb``` to obtain the graphical results.
+3. Run the Jupyter Notebook ```Regional_Oncology_Exploration-Figure3.ipynb``` to obtain the graphical results.

 ## Contributors